FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 This may look like a lot of gibberish, but as you learn more about JWT tokens and authentication, it begins to make more sense.

-There are a few types of JWTs, but I’ll focus on signed JWT tokens as they are the most common.
+There are a few types of JSON Web Tokens, but I’ll focus on signed JWTs as they are the most common.
 A signed JWT token may also be called a JWS.
 It has three parts, separated by periods.

 There’s a header, which in the case of the JWT token above, starts with `eyJhbGc`.
 Then there is a body or payload, which above starts with `eyJhdWQ`.
 Finally, there is a signature, which starts with `dee-K` in the example JWT.

+How does a JWT work?
 Let’s break this example JWT authentication token apart and dig a bit deeper.

-## The JWT Authentication Token Header
+## The JWT Authentication Token Header Explained

 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6ImY1ODg5MGQxOSJ9` is the header of the JWT.
-The header contains metadata about a JWT token, including the key identifier, what algorithm was used to sign in and other information.
+The authorization header contains metadata about a JWT token, including the key identifier, what algorithm was used to sign in and other information.

 If you run the above header through a base64 decoder: